sree314/jslogo2py/README.md

 not exposed to the Logo interpreter.
 The LEDs are available as two boolean variables `led1` and `led2`.

+Like the original code, the modifications are licensed under the Apache License, version 2.0.
+The copyright is owned by the University of Rochester.

 Original README contents below:

 jslogo - Logo in JavaScript